DOES VACCINE HESITANCY ADD UP?

 - One study identified more than fifty long-term effects patients experienced after contacting COVID-19.

-From the moment COVID-19 was first realized, it was filled with a sense of unknowns and uncertainty.
-Symptoms of common and familiar illnesses took on new meanings and the virus meant new ways our health could be impacted.
-Understandably, there were more questions than answers at times.
-Fortunately, advancements in medicine and the ability to rapidly gather and share data enabled a quick response.
+COVID-19 has been filled with a sense of unknowns and uncertainty.
+Understandably, there have at times been more questions than answers.
+Fortunately, advancements in medicine and the ability to rapidly gather and share data has enabled a quick response.

-COVID-19 vaccines became another feature in the continuously evolving landscape of overcoming the new virus.
+COVID-19 vaccines a part of overcoming the new virus.

 Due to decades of previous work with mRNA and viral vector vaccines, trials were completed in record time.
 On December 14, 2020, the first COVID-19 vaccines were made available to health care workers and residents of long-term care facilities.

 Vaccines are now readily available to anyone 12 years of age and older.
-In each, Matagorda and Wharton County, roughly 40% of the vaccine eligible population are fully vaccinated1.
+In each, Matagorda and Wharton County, roughly 40% of the vaccine eligible population are fully vaccinated and that percentage continues to increase daily1.

 We know that a percentage of the population are not eligible to receive the vaccine for health reasons such as a high propensity to severe allergic reactions (anaphylaxis).